- Choosing Your Gemstone

 - Remove jewellery before sleeping - tossing and turning in your sleep puts excess strain on your jewellery, causing it to become loose or even break;

-- Only put on your jewellery after perfume and/or hair care products have dried - these may cause breakdown of the stones;
+- Only put on your jewellery after perfume, cologne and/or hair care products have dried - these may cause breakdown of the stones or their settings;

 - Store in a dark place, out of direct sunlight, in a pouch, ziplock bag, or jewellery box - sunlight may cause fading of some stones. and the humidity in the air can cause tarnishing to silver.